 This means parsing through text and sorting opinionated data (such as “I love this!”) from objective data (like “the restaurant is located downtown”).

 - Categorising sentiment

-Sometimes, text contains mixed or ambivalent opinions, for example “staff were very friendly but we waited too long to be served”.
-Being able to score for polarity indicates when there are both good and bad opinions expressed in one place, and can be useful in case the positives and negatives within a text cancel each other out and return a misleading “neutral” result.
+Sometimes, the text contains mixed or ambivalent opinions, for example, “staff was very friendly but we waited too long to be served”.
+Being able to score feedback at the clause level indicates when there are both good and bad opinions expressed in one place, and can be useful in case the positives and negatives within a text cancel each other out and return a misleading neutral sentiment

-In addition to this, you can choose whether to analyse text at:
+In addition, you can choose whether to view the results of sentiment analysis at:

 - Sentence level (for short comments and evaluations)

-Sentiment analysis is a powerful tool that offers a number of advantages, but it’s not necessarily right for every customer.
+Sentiment analysis is a powerful tool that offers a number of advantages, but like any research method, it has some limitations.

 Advantages of sentiment analysis: